How to get £1 tickets to UK attractions on universal credit – 2026

 The tower of London & royal palaces

 As with London zoo, universal credit tickets for the tower of London sell out fast!
-There is very limited availability for the rest of the summer holidays but you can get tickets all year round including weekends.
+Tickets are available all year round including weekends.
 You can get up to 6 reduced tickets with proof of receiving universal credit.
 These must be booked online in advance.
 Tickets are only £1 each!!
 Without a discount there are around £35 per adult and £27.50 per child.

 There may be more availability for the royal palaces though.
 You can also get £1 universal credit tickets for Hampton court and Kensington Palace.
+Tickets for all of them can be purchased here.
 You also get 50% off food and drink with your £1 ticket, and children under 12 eat free with each adult meal purchased!

 London Wetland Centre